buildpacks/spec/buildpack.md

 For each `/bin/develop` executable in each buildpack, the lifecycle:

-- MUST provide a Build Plan to `stdin` of `/bin/develop` that is the final Build Plan from the detection phase without any top-level entries that were claimed by previous `/bin/develop` executables during the build phase.
 - MUST configure the build environment as defined in the [Environment](#environment) section.
 - MUST provide path arguments to `/bin/develop` as defined in the [Buildpack Interface](#buildpack-interface) section.
+- MUST provide all `<plan>` entries that were required by any buildpack in the group during the detection phase with names matching the names that the buildpack provided.

 Correspondingly, each `/bin/develop` executable:

 - MAY read from the app directory.
 - MAY write files to the app directory in an idempotent manner.
 - MAY read the build environment as defined in the [Environment](#environment) section.
+- MAY read the Build Plan.
+- MAY augment the Build Plan with more refined metadata.
-- MAY read a Build Plan from `stdin`.
+- MAY remove entries with duplicate names in the Build Plan to refine the metadata.
-- MAY claim entries in the Build Plan so that they are not received by subsequent `/bin/develop` executables during the development setup.
+- MAY remove all entries of the same name from the Build Plan to defer those entries to subsequent `/bin/develop` executables.
 - MAY log output from the build process to `stdout`.
 - MAY emit error, warning, or debug messages to `stderr`.
 - MAY write a list of possible commands for launch to `<layers>/launch.toml`.